Current International Students

 Step 2: I-94 Retrieval

 - Make sure you use your legal name (the one listed in your passport).
 If you still have difficulty and cannot retrieve your I-94 you can contact the Port of Entry and they may be able to assist you.
-For JFK
+Contact JFK

 Step 3: Check-in Online